AleksanderTidemann/SpreadGen/README.md

 # Accounting with MaxMSP

-This is a tool which can aid norwegian based freelancers and small business owners in filling out their [Income statement 1](https://www.skatteetaten.no/en/forms/income-statement-1/) ([næringsoppgave 1](https://www.skatteetaten.no/skjema/naringsoppgave-1/)) RF-1175, by using image file names to generate spreadsheets.
+This tool is designed to aid norwegian based freelancers and small business owners fill out their [Income statement 1](https://www.skatteetaten.no/en/forms/income-statement-1/) RF-1175 ([næringsoppgave 1](https://www.skatteetaten.no/skjema/naringsoppgave-1/)), by using image file names to generate spreadsheets.
 Being a freelancer with sole proprietorship, I usually end up with a zillion screenshots, pdf´s and photos of reciepts and invoices every turn of the year.
-I therefore made this app to help organize and streamline my accounting in accordance with the RF-1175 operating income and cost sections 9910 and 9900.
+I therefore made this app to help organize and streamline my accounting.
+Hopefully it might help others in similar conditions.

 ![income](/img/inntekt.png "Income spreadsheet preview")